vdemichev/DiaNN/README.md

 * **Contaminants** Adds common contaminants from the Cambridge Centre for Proteomics (CCP) database and automatically excludes them from quantification, see the description of the --cont-quant-exclude option.
 This option applies when generating a predicted spectral library from a FASTA database or analysing using such a library, if it was generated with **Contaminants** enabled.

 **Precursor ion generation** pane
-* **FASTA digest** instructs DIA-NN to in silico digest the sequence database, for library-free search or to generate a spectral library in silico
+* **FASTA digest** instructs DIA-NN to in silico digest the sequence database, for library-free search or to generate a spectral library in silico.
 * **Deep learning-based spectra, RTs and IMs prediction** instructs DIA-NN to perform deep learning-based prediction of spectra, retention times and ion mobility values.
-This allows not only to make in silico spectral libraries from sequence databases, but also to replace spectra/RTs/IMs in existing libraries with predicted values
+This allows not only to make in silico spectral libraries from sequence databases, but also to replace spectra/RTs/IMs in existing libraries with predicted values.
+This option must not be used together with raw data analysis, i.e. in silico predicted library generation must be done in a separate step.

 **Output** pane
 * **Use existing .quant files when available** reuse IDs/quantification information from a previous analysis, see [Output](#output)